Cantor series expansions of rational numbers: The shift operator and related investigations

 \end{lemma}

-Necessary and sufficient conditions for a rational number to be representable by a Cantor series of a special form are investigated by P.~Erd\"os and E.~G.~Straus in \cite{Erdos_Straus1974}. \begin{theorem}[{{\cite{Erdos_Straus1974}}}] Let $(\varepsilon_n)$ be a sequence of integers and $(q_k)$ be a sequence of positive integers with $q_k>1$ for all large $k$ and
+Finally, in this section, we note necessary and sufficient conditions for a rational number to be representable by certain types of Cantor series which were investigated by P.~Erd\"os and E.~G.~Straus in \cite{Erdos_Straus1974}. \begin{theorem}[{{\cite{Erdos_Straus1974}}}] Let $(\varepsilon_n)$ be a sequence of integers and $(q_k)$ be a sequence of positive integers with $q_k>1$ for all large $k$ and

 Then $\sum^{\infty} _{k=1}{\frac{\varepsilon_k}{q_1q_2\cdots q_k}}\in\mathbb Q$ if and only if there exist a positive integer $B$ and a sequence of integers $(c_k)$ such that for all large $k$ we have